cfss-fa20/hw01/README.md

 # Homework One (hw01)
 ## By James Seddon

-### Goal: Edit ReadMe to Provide Introduction to Class,
+### Goal: Edit ReadMe to Provide Introduction to Class
 _(as well as experimenting with R Markdown)_

 ## Introduction

 Hello, dear viewer!
-My name is James Seddon, and I'm a 4^th^ year in the college studying Public Policy and Political Science.
+My name is James Seddon, and I'm a 4<sup>th</sup> year in the college studying Public Policy and Political Science.
 I warn you that, unlike my [favorite facebook group](https://www.facebook.com/groups/1349827481747511), graphic design is not my passion.
 This should explain why this markdown document is **bold**, but not in a good way.

 Here are three things you should know about me: